vincentvbh/PolyMul_Without_PowerfulMul/code_kem/README.md

 ```
 bash ./hosttest_cmp_testvectors.sh
 ```

+Notice that `sh` results in syntax error since this invokes process substitution.

 # I don't have a board with Cortex-M3, but I have a machine with Windows/macOS, what should I do?